 The state $|\psi'{\text{hist}}\rangle$ can be prepared as follows.
-Since H involves nearest-neighbor ZZ interactions in a square lattice, one can divide all qubits into two parts such that every ZZ term acts on qubits from different parts, as shown in Fig. 2.
-Call the filled dots part A, and the non-filled dots part B. Apply CNOT_B gates before and after a T/2 time evolution, where CNOT_B is controlled by the clock qubit and acts on the whole part B, followed by an X operation (denoted by X_0) on the clock qubit.
+Since H involves nearest-neighbor ZZ interactions in a square lattice, one can divide all qubits into two parts such that every ZZ term acts on qubits from different parts, as shown in Fig. 1.
+Call the filled dots part A, and the nonfilled dots part B. Apply CNOTB gates before and after a T/2 time evolution, where CNOTB is controlled by the clock qubit and acts on the whole part B, followed by an X operation (denoted by $X_0$ ) on the clock qubit.
 This gives the state (up to normalization)

 One might be concerned that applying CNOT gates on only half of the lattice could be difficult with a near-term device.
-However, one can implement CNOT_B using only a global controlled-Z (CZ) operator and local Hadamard operators H. For all qubits in B, we perform the operation $\text{H} \cdot CZ \cdot \text{H}$, which is exactly a CNOT_B gate.
+However, one can implement $CNOT_B$ using only a global controlled-Z (CZ) operator and local Hadamard operators H. For all qubits in B, we perform the operation $H \cdot CZ \cdot H$ , which is exactly a $CNOT_B$ gate.
 For qubits in A, we do not apply Hadamard operators, so the controlled-Z operation only adds a phase to the second state.
-This phase is canceled out in the end, because this effective CNOT_B operation is performed twice, and $Z^2 = I$.
+This phase is canceled out in the end, because this effective $CNOT_B$ operation is performed twice, and $Z^2 = I$ .

-Note that this echo approach works for more general Ising-type Hamiltonians, although they might not be easy to verify.
-A more general discussion can be found in Appendix S5.
+Note that the idea of inverting a Hamiltonian evolution by conjugating with Pauli operators has been discussed in Refs.
+[49-51], and used for an application to analog simulation in Ref.
+[31] (although not in the context of history state preparation).
+This echo-based approach works for more general Ising-type Hamiltonians, although they might not be easy to verify.
+A more general discussion can be found in Appendix E.

-In summary, to realize the proposed protocol, the experimental platform should have at least n system qubits and be capable of running single-qubit operations, nearest-neighbor ZZ interactions, and a global CZ operation, which is exactly the capability of our mostly analog + GCZ model of quantum computation.
-The quantum circuit for a 4-qubit toy model is shown in Fig. 3.
+In summary, to realize the proposed protocol, the experimental platform should have at least n system qubits and

+be capable of running single-qubit operations, nearestneighbor ZZ interactions, and a global CZ operation, which is exactly the capability of our mostly analog + GCZ model of quantum computation.
+The quantum circuit for a four-qubit toy model is shown in Fig. 2.

-B. Prospects for Experimental Implementation
+B. Prospects for experimental implementation

-As explained in Section III A, our protocol uses the mostly analog + GCZ capability, which roughly contains two types of ingredients: first, an analog simulator capable of implementing a ZZ-type Hamiltonian along with a limited number of single-qubit rotations and measurements, and, second, a global CZ gate.
-The first ingredient is easily accessible in many different hardware platforms including trapped ions, neutral-atom arrays, and superconducting qubits.
-The second ingredient is not common in hardware architectures for digital quantum computing, but similar ideas have been explored in the context of routing and switching of single- or few-photon signals [42-44] using atomic excitations, and in the case of singlephoton-controlled switches [27, 28], where a single photon
+As explained in Sec.
+III A, our protocol uses the mostly analog + GCZ capability, which roughly contains two types of ingredients: first, an analog simulator capable of implementing a ZZ-type Hamiltonian along with a limited number of single-qubit rotations and measurements, and, second, a global CZ gate.